LSSTDESC/healsparse/docs/geometry.rst

 HealSparse Geometry
 ===================

-:code:`HealSparse` has a basic geometry library that allows you to generate maps from circles and convex polygons, as supported by :code:`healpy`.
+:code:`HealSparse` has a basic geometry library that allows you to generate maps from circles, convex polygons, and ellipses as supported by :code:`hpgeom`.
 Each geometric object is associated with a single value.
 On construction, geometry objects only contain information about the shape, and they are only rendered onto a `HEALPix` grid when requested.

+There are a few methods to realize geometry objects.
+The easiest is to combine a geometric object with a :code:`HealSparseMap` map, with the ``or``, ``and``, or ``add`` operation.
-There are two methods to realize geometry objects.
-The first is that each object can be used to generate a :code:`HealSparseMap` map, and the second, for integer-valued objects is the :code:`realize_geom()` method which can be used to combine multiple objects by :code:`or`-ing the integer values together.
+One can generate a :code:`HealSparseMap` from the geometric object.
+Finally, for integer-value objects one can use the :code:`realize_geom()` method to combine multiple objects by :cod:`or`-ing the integer values together.

 HealSparse Geometry Shapes